Shop Danger Mouse here:

 Whilst the forthcoming official release of ‘Dark Night Of The Soul’ is undoubtedly a cause for celebration, it is also shadowed by sadness following the passing of the already much missed Mark Linkous.
 ‘Dark Night Of The Soul’ now stands as a de facto tribute to this well-loved and brilliantly gifted artist.
 The album is also dedicated to the memory of Vic Chesnutt.

-In a digital age where music is produced, consumed and discarded in the blink of an eye, ‘Rome’ is brilliant anachronism: a defiantly analogue album that took five years to perfect and has been made to pass the test of time.
+In a digital age where music is produced, consumed and discarded in the blink of an eye, ‘Rome’ is a brilliant anachronism: a defiantly analogue album that took five years to perfect and has been made to pass the test of time.

 Danger Mouse and Daniele Luppi met in Los Angeles in 2004.
 DM had just created a media storm with ‘The Grey Album’, begun work on Gorillaz ‘Demon Days’ opus and was also embarking on his hugely successful Gnarls Barkley project with Cee-Lo.
 Luppi, a composer from Italy, was receiving acclaim for his album ‘An Italian Story’, which revisited the cinematic sounds of his childhood.